-The peptide-binding mode of MHCI molecules differs from that of MHCII (10-12), and as result, the prediction of peptide-MHCII binding is less reliable than that of peptide-MHCI binding.
-Thereby, we have focused here in the prediction of MHCI ligands, a class that is specifically recognized by CD8+ cytotoxic T lymphocytes.
-Peptides binding to a specific MHCI molecule are related by sequence similarity, and thus we use position-specific scoring matrix (PSSM) from aligned MHCI ligands as the predictors of peptide-MHCI binding in combination with a dynamic algorithm.
-PSSMs are also known as profiles and weight matrices and have previously been shown to be adequate tools for the prediction of peptide-MHC binding (13-16).
-PSSMs are derived from block alignments of MHCI ligands that are of the same length.
-Such a restriction guarantees proper structural alignment of ligands and subsequent accuracy of the peptide-binding predictions (13,14).
-Given that MHCI-ligands are usually of nine residues in length, PSSMs used in this study are for the prediction of ligands of that same size (nine residues).
-Accuracy of the prediction of peptide-MHCI binding using PSSMs varies depending on threshold and the targeted MHCI molecule.

-On average, however, ROC analyses of the predictions at different thresholds result in AUC values (Area Under ROC Curve) above 0.8, indicating that these PSSMs are very good for predictors of peptide-MHCI binding.
-Furthermore, >80% of known CD8+ T-cell epitopes can be predicted at a 2% threshold from their protein sources.
+The peptide binding mode of MHC I molecules differs from that of MHC II (10-12), and as result the prediction of peptide-MHCII binding is less reliable than that of peptide-MHCI binding.
+Thereby, we have focused here in the prediction of MHCI ligands, a class that is specifically recognized by CD8+ cytotoxic T lymphocytes (CTLs).
+Peptides binding to a specific MHCI molecule are related by sequence similarity, and thus we use position specific scoring matrix (PSSMs) from aligned MHCI ligands as the predictors of peptide-MHCI binding in combination with a dynamic algorithm.
+PSSMs are also known as profiles and weight-matrices and have previously been shown to be adequate tools for prediction of peptide-MHC binding (13-16).
+PSSMs are derived from block alignment of MHCI ligands which are of the same length.
+Such a restriction guarantees proper structural alignment of ligands, and subsequent accuracy of the peptide binding predictions (13,14).
+Given that MHCI-ligands are usually of 9 residues in length, PSSMs used in this study are for the prediction of ligands of that same size (9 residues).
+Accuracy of prediction of peptide-MHCI binding using PSSMs varies depending on threshold and the targeted MHCI molecule.
+On average, however, ROC analyses of the predictions at different thresholds result in AUC values (Area Under Roc curve) above 0.8, indicating that these PSSMs are very for good predictors of peptide-MHCI binding.
+Furthermore, >80% of known CD8+ T cell epitopes can be predicted at a 2% threshold from their protein sources